 Every aerial project is different, so there are a lot of variables in pricing.
 We prefer to provide a tailored quote after discussing all the factors that can influence how the project is handled, including the type of filming (e.g. surveys and videography typically take more setup time than still photography), the location (some locations may require special permission from CASA, local government or land owners), the time of year (we have workload peaks and troughs like any service business), the risks of the particular project and the weather outlook.

-Queensland Drones calculates agriculture survey rates based on the size of the area being surveyed, the equipment we need to use to complete the survey (quadcopter or fixed wing), the type of terrain we are surveying, the preparation work and risk planning needing to be done before the survey and the amount of post-processing (image stitching, analysis, production, etc) we need to do following the imaging.
+Queensland Drones calculates survey and mapping rates based on the size of the area being surveyed, the equipment we need to use to complete the survey (quadcopter or fixed wing), the type of terrain we are surveying, the preparation work and risk planning needing to be done before the survey and the amount of post-processing (image stitching, analysis, production, etc) we need to do following the imaging.
 We don’t publish rates online because there are too many inexperienced operators who don’t know how to quote, so they copy those who do.

 We generally price agricultural surveys and imaging on a per-hectare rate which takes all of the above into account.
 We reduce our per-hectare rate for repeated, regular surveys of the same fields, for surveys of multiple fields in the same general area and for large area surveys (over 100 hectares).
 We also sometimes price on a per day or per half-day rate, which takes into account the time to plan the job, travel to and from the location, and to post-process the imagery after the survey.